The Route, Day by Day

 After a hands-on tortilla-making lesson, the final leg of the drive gets you into La Fortuna by late afternoon.
 Settle into the hostel, grab a drink at the bar, and maybe consider a long soak in one of the local hot springs after dark.

-Been to San José to La Fortuna?Create an account
+Been to San José to La Fortuna, Volcanoes, Coffee, and Tortillas?

 and share your photos with other travelers planning this trip.